topquark22/morseR24/README.md

 - **>0** turns output follower off
 - **>1** turns output follower on

+This setting is persisted in the EEPROM and will persist over a device reset.

 ### Change timings

 The timings can be changed using the "star commands."
 For example: